Tween Tips to Make the Most of DisneyWorld #WDWBigFun

 Fast Passes for Fantasmic

 I can't stress this enough with tweens.
 We no longer have to rush back to our rooms for early bedtime!
 My girls can stay up late now and experience Disney at night.
 Which I have to add, is my absolute favorite time!
 If you are still in the parks late at night--get in a line.
-The line at closing time are fast.
-We were riding The Mine Train over and over late one evening, because there was not a line and why not . . . and we were leaving and happened upon Anna and Elsa who did not have a 2-3 hour wait time.
-Right inside we popped.
+The lines at closing time are fast.
+We were riding The Mine Train over and over late one evening, because there was not a line and. . . why not . . . when we were leaving and happened upon Anna and Elsa, who did not have a 2-3 hour wait time . . . . we walked right inside and had a wonderful time.
 This was fantastic!
 There was no crowd, no long line, no wait time, no rushing . . . just a leisurely visit with some of our favorite new friends.
 Staying late is a great way to extend your stay and experience shorter wait times for popular rides.
 Don't let your tween fool you either--they still want a photo with princesses!

 Stay Up Late--Really Late

 I know--I just said this.
 But staying at the parks late and staying up late with tweens go hand in hand.
 Your tweens will LOVE you to the ends of the earth if you let them stay up late--like really, really late.
 There is nothing better than riding the three mountains late at night!
 The Three Mountains in Magic Kingdom that is.
 Space Mountain, Big Thunder Mountain Railroad and Splash Mountain are must-rides late at night for tweens!